 Linkedin is one of the top marketing platforms for both individuals and businesses.
 Its easy-to-connect nature allows everyone to strike partnerships and find business opportunities across all industries.
+You can also export leads from LinkedIn Sales Navigator and reach your audience via personalized email outreach.

 But one area where many Linkedin profile owners struggle is making their Linkedin profile visually appealing.